 - Create a collection.
-Across almost all the different NFT marketplaces, the first step in the process of creating an NFT is to create a collection, typically under the “create” dropdown menu.
+The first step in the process of creating NFTs is to create a collection, typically under the “create” dropdown menu.
 From there, you’ll follow the prompts, supplying the requested information.

 - Click on: new item.
 The next step is to upload your artwork, first by selecting “new item” in the create dropdown menu, and again, working through the prompts.

 - Create.
 And with that, you’ve created your own NFT!